12 Attributes of a Great Ecommerce App

 A 12 min. read

-A great ecommerce app can help your business make profits, but also rise to the top.
+A great eCommerce app can help your business make profits, and also rise to the top.

 Justuno (2017) says that ‘93 percent of consumers consider visual appearance to be the key deciding factor in a purchasing decision.’

 Your app needs to look appealing, amazing, and pleasing to look at; brand and package it in a recognizable but unique way.

 A good example is Boxed, a wholesale retailer that delivers the household products and groceries you love in bulk.
 Their eCommerce app is easily recognizable as it matches the brand identity, plus it’s pretty.

 The look and feel of the user interface differentiate your eCommerce app from that of another business even if you offer a similar service.